iamaida/Smart-Firefighter/README.md

 1. Ensure you have Python installed on your machine
 2. Clone this repository to your local machine.
 3. Navigate to the project directory.
-4. Run the main Python script to execute the AI system using the console command:
+4. Run the main Python script to execute the AI system using the console command:\

-- `python main.py `
+`python gui.py `

 5. The Tkinter GUI will be launched, allowing interaction with the AI system.